How To Select Skis For This Coming Winter

 Phil Smith, director of Snoworks reports on how to select the most suitable skis.

-It’s simple to select a pair of skis.
-The first thing to remember is they’re all good, all turned up at the front, all have slippery soles and all have metal edges.
+But in reality it’s really simple.
+The first thing to remember skis are all good, all turned up at the front, all have slippery soles and all have metal edges.
 But it can go horribly wrong and you can end up with a pair of skis that just do nothing for your skiing.
 On the other hand, get it right and you could see your skiing literally take off.

-What sort of terrain do you like to ski?
+- What sort of terrain do you intend to ski?

-What sort of speeds do you like to ski?
+- What sort of speeds do you like to ski at?

-1. Firstly decide on the type of terrain you wish to ski and match this to the width of the ski underfoot.
+Firstly decide on the type of terrain you wish to ski and match this to the width of the ski underfoot (the narrowest part of the ski)

 Less than 85mm underfoot – Piste